abs5467/ECOSorter/README.md

 ---
 ## Impacts
-- Technical Impacts: ECOSoter uses machine learning to ease waste sorting, which helps in reducing landfill waste and minimizing the need for human intervention.
+- **Technical Impacts**: ECOSoter uses machine learning to ease waste sorting, which helps in reducing landfill waste and minimizing the need for human intervention.
 However, it may face errors in waste identification and may require regular maintenance.
-- Social Impacts:
+- **Social Impacts**:
-- Environmental Impacts:
+- **Environmental Impacts**:
-- Economic Impacts:
+- **Economic Impacts**: